PierreGrognet/ChIPseq_Workshop/report.md

 - One or several bedgraphs
 - Intersections between the ChIP-data generated during the practical and something else (other ChIP data; genomic feature; ...)

-Importantly: this analyses done and shown must be used to convey a biological/technical message.
+Importantly: the analyses done and shown must be used to convey a biological/technical message.
+They aim at answering the biological/technical question raises in the introduction.
+Every pair of students can tackle its own biological/technical question.

 ### Outline